-VERONA is a pioneer project of the Study Centre, financed by BELSPO.
-It has three goals: 1. to accomplish new research on Jan van Eyck and his workshop; 2. to document his oeuvre using standardised procedures; 3. to make this material available online in open access, in order to stimulate comparative research.
+VERONA is a pioneer project financed by BELSPO (2014-2019).
+It has three goals: to accomplish new research on Jan van Eyck and his workshop; to document his oeuvre using standardised procedures; to make this material available online in open access, in order to stimulate comparative research.
 The latter is financed by Musea Brugge, structural partner in VERONA.
+The project received the European Heritage Award / Europa Nostra Award 2019 in the category research.
 A video was made during the Madrid mission by the Thyssen-Bornemisza Museum: see the video.

 The Friedländer 3.0 project consists of two products.
 On the one hand it offers on line open access to one of the most fundamental contributions to the study of the Flemish Primitives: the English edition of Max J. Friedländers, Early Netherlandish Painting, edited between 1967-1976 in collaboration with the Centre.
 On the other hand it offers an easy searchable database of all paintings mentioned in this edition, updated continuously with the records at the Study Centre.

 The Ghent Altarpiece by Jan and Hubert van Eyck is being restored by KIK-IRPA at the Ghent Museum for Fine Arts.
 The Study Centre is member of the Advisory Board and co-ordinates the working committee for art historical research.
 The Study Centre will publish the results of the research and the restoration in a forthcoming volume in the series 'Contributions to the Study of the Flemish Primitives'.